nahcnuj/nahcnuj/README.md

   - Developed backend on LAMP stack to add new features
   - Migrated on-premises MongoDB to AWS DocumentDB
   - Improved response time by resolving bottlenecks based on performance profiling
-  - Developed frontend of SSG site using Next.js with a headless CMS
+  - Developed frontend of SSG site using Next.js with the in-house headless CMS
   - Managed wiring changes due to data center network changes
 </details>